netdata/netdata/collectors/xenstat.plugin/README.md

 ## Configuration

-If you need to disable xenstat for netdata, edit /etc/netdata/netdata.conf and set:
+If you need to disable xenstat for Netdata, edit /etc/netdata/netdata.conf and set:

 ```
 [plugins]